Ken Burns effect: Implementation

-In film editing, the technique may be achieved through the use of a rostrum camera, although today it is more common to use software.
-Virtually all non-linear editing systems provide a tool to implement this technically simple effect, although only some software, such as iMovie and Openshot for Linux, specifically call it a Ken Burns Effect; it is usually simply referred to as pan and zoom.
-Final Cut Pro, Apple TV and Apple's iMovie video editing program include a photo slideshow option labelled "Ken Burns Effect".
+In film editing, the technique may be achieved through the use of a rostrum camera, although today it is more common to use digital editing.
+Virtually all non-linear editing systems provide a tool to implement the simplistic effect, although only some software, such as iMovie and Openshot for Linux, specifically call it a Ken Burns Effect; it is usually simply referred to as pan and zoom.
+Final Cut Pro, Apple TV and Apple's iMovie video editing program include a photo slideshow option also labelled "Ken Burns Effect".

-On the Windows platform, AVS Video Editor, Windows Movie Maker, Pinnacle Studio, Serif MoviePlus, Avid Media Composer, Sony Vegas Studio (and Movie), Ulead VideoStudio, Adobe Premiere, and PicturesToExe also have pan and zoom features built in or available through third-party extensions which may be used to achieve the effect.
+On the Windows platform, AVS Video Editor, Windows Movie Maker, Pinnacle Studio, Serif MoviePlus, Avid Media Composer, Sony Vegas Studio (and Movie), Ulead VideoStudio, Adobe Premiere, and PicturesToExe also have pan and zoom features built-in; otherwise, it is still available through third-party extensions.

-Microsoft Photo Story is a free application that creates videos with both random and customisable Ken Burns Effects automatically from selected images.
-ProShow Gold/Producer from Photodex is a favorite application by still photographers that use this effect to great measure.
-Another free multiplatform Ken Burns effect application is PhotoFilmStrip.
+Microsoft Photo Story creates videos with both random and customisable Ken Burns Effects automatically from selected images.
+ProShow Gold/Producer from Photodex and PhotoFilmStrip (free applications) also come with this effect.

-On the Mac platform, Final Cut Pro, Final Cut Express, iMovie, Adobe Premiere, and others also have the ability.
-Particularly, Adobe and Apple products (excluding iMovie) allow the user to set keyframes to further customize the process.
+On the Mac platform, programs such as Final Cut Pro, Final Cut Express, iMovie, Adobe Premiere also have the ability.
+Adobe and Apple products (excluding iMovie) allow the user to set keyframes to further customize the process.

-The mobile video editing app KineMaster (for Android and iPhone) has "Ken Burns / Crop and Pan" as the default setting for photo cropping.
+The mobile video-editing app KineMaster (for Android and iPhone) has "Ken Burns/Crop and Pan" as the default setting for photo cropping.

-The effect is found in a great number of screensavers and slideshows.
-Apple uses it in their screensavers.
-Windows PCs can use Greg Stitt's "MotionPicture" and Gregg Tavares's "Nostalgic", among others.
+The effect is found in various screensavers and slideshows, such as Apple.
+Windows PCs have the option of Greg Stitt's "MotionPicture" and Gregg Tavares's "Nostalgic", among others.
 The effect can also be seen in the N73 smartphone by Nokia, applied to the slideshows the phone creates from the pictures stored in it.
-Many seventh-generation video game consoles also feature versions of this effect, including Nintendo's Wii Photo Channel, Sony's PlayStation 3 and within the Last.fm app for Xbox 360.
+Specific seventh-generation video game consoles also feature versions of this effect, including Nintendo's Wii Photo Channel, Sony's PlayStation 3 and within the Last.fm app for Xbox 360.